 When choosing a decking material, it’s important to know that all decks use treated lumber for framing.
 This is the structural part of the deck that is not visible.
-Thus, deciding on the material of your deck relies solely on what the decking surface and its railing are made of.
+Thus, deciding on the material of your deck relies solely on what the decking surface and its railings are made of.
 Deck material can either be natural wood or man-made products.
 These are the two main categories to choose from.
-Wood products can be treated lumber and cedar while man-made deck material products are those that include composite, PVC and vinyl.
+Wood products can be treated lumber and cedar, while man-made deck material products are those that include composite, PVC and vinyl.

 Composite wood decking is made up of recycled wood chips and plastics, making it eco-friendly.
 If you are a person who follows a house theme, this comes in different styles and a variety of Earth tones.
 You can easily match it with your furniture or home.
 Aside from spending very little to no maintenance, composite dicking is friendly to the environment with its recycled materials.

 Composite decking offers very minimal water absorption when compared to wood.
 When moisture gets trapped under the decking and on top of the wood joists, it stays there and keeps it from drying properly.
 This is different from wood which is more susceptible to rot and decay when not properly dried.
 If you are looking for quality waterproof composite decking materials, you should be very sceptical.
 The first-generation composite decking was made up of shredded plastic bottles and sawdust.
 They weren’t waterproof boards.
 Earlier, composite boards like these fell apart.
 It may also be dangerous during the rainy season, as it gets slippery when wet.

 Homeowners looking for waterproof composite decking materials should look for those with special features.
 2nd generation decking boards are surrounded with full capping (shielding) with a layer of waterproof material.
 This makes it fully protected.
 The capping material should provide a non-slip surface, making it safe even when wet.
 However, caution should be taken with any underfoot surface that is wet.

 How do you make your Decking Boards Waterproof for Longer?